MinnieNcapai/CS20240192_WFC2407_GroupA_Minenhle-Ncapai_DJS03/README.md

+DOCUMENTATION

+Objective
+This project simplifies the book listing application by using abstraction.
+The goal is to hide complex details and provide a user-friendly interface.
+The updated code includes more flexible, generic functions and clear comments to explain what each part does.

+Main Changes
+-Introduced classes for better organization.
+-Created functions for rendering books and options.
+ -Implemented theme management and event handling.
+ -Added comments and documentation for clarity.

+Summary

+Abstraction with Classes
+ -Change: Added Book, Author, and Genre classes for better data organization.

+Generic Functions
+ -renderBooks(books):
+  -Change: Renders a list of books from an array of objects, creating HTML elements.
+ -Purpose: Centralizes rendering, making layout updates easier.

+ -renderOptions(options, element):
+  -Change: Generates HTML for dropdowns or filters from an array of options.
+  -Purpose: Enhances reusability for populating dropdowns.

+Enhanced Theme Management
+ -applyTheme(theme):
+  -Change: Applies the selected theme to the app by modifying styles.
+  -Purpose: Centralizes theme management for easier updates.

+Improved Event Handling
+ -handleSearch(event):
+  -Change: Filters displayed books based on search input.
+  -Purpose: Separates search logic for better code maintenance.

+ -handleThemeChange(event):
+  -Change: Listens for theme changes and applies the new theme.
+  -Purpose: Keeps event handling clean and focused.

+Clear Documentation
+ -Change: Added inline comments and used JSDoc for clarity on component purposes and parameters.

+Conclusion
+These changes enhance code readability and maintainability, making it easier to manage and update in the future.

 # DJS03 Project Brief: Book Connect - Abstractions

 Dive into the delightful world of "Book Connect," where literary adventures await at your fingertips!
 Browse, explore, and uncover your next great read from a vast, vibrant collection.
 Whether you're a fan of thrilling mysteries, epic fantasies, or heartwarming romances, "Book Connect" brings the magic of books directly to you.
 Happy reading!